chanzuckerberg/napari-hub/frontend/docs/architecture.md

 ## Components

-Components are responsible for rendering the entirety of the napari hub UI.
-Components are essentially JavaScript functions that accept some state and return a description of the UI it wants to render.

-### Composition

-Conceptually, you can think of frontend as a [giant function that takes in some state and outputs some UI](https://reactjs.org/docs/components-and-props.html):
+Conceptually, you can think of the frontend as a [function that takes in some state and outputs some UI](https://reactjs.org/docs/components-and-props.html):

 ```ts